-Figure 5 TO PMU Networking Model 2
+Figure 5.
+TO PMU Networking Model 2

 The model of Figure 5 uses the Utility A/Monitoring Center 1 structure from Figure 1, except that no applications exist in the substation, no gateways are employed, and all PMU data must pass through the Monitoring Center PDC.
+Figure 5 differs from Figure 4 at the substation level in an important way: in Figure 4 there are no PDCs in the substations, whereas in Figure 5 the substations have PDCs.